desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 : The entity that the Child has a relationship with to change its delegation information.

-Bootstrapping Domain
+Bootstrapping Domain(s)
-: Given an authoritative nameserver hostname from the Child's NS record set, that hostname prefixed with the label `_boot`.
+: For any given authoritative nameserver hostname from the Child's NS record set, the hostname prefixed with the label `_boot` is one of the Bootstrapping Domains for the Child Zone.

 Signaling Name
 : A Bootstrapping Domain prefixed with a label encoding the